pkivolowitz/asm_book/README.md

 Morphing.
 This is the technique responsible for many of the famous effects in Forrest Gump, Titanic and Stargate.

-Twenty twenty two marks Perry's 18th year teaching Computer Science at the college level, ten years at the UW Madison and now 8 at Carthage College.
+Twenty twenty three marks Perry's 19th year teaching Computer Science at the college level, ten years at the UW Madison and now 8+ at Carthage College.

 Assembly language is a passion for Perry having worked in the following
 ISAs: